-Α. The nature of religious experience with particular reference to: Visions - sensory; intellectual; dreams.
+Α. Visions - sensory; intellectual; dreams.
 Conversion - individual/communal; sudden/gradual.
 Mysticism - transcendent; ecstatic and unitive.
 Prayer - types and stages of prayer according to Teresa of Avila.
-Mystical experience: - William James' four characteristics of mystical experience: ineffable, В. noetic, transient and passive. h Rudolf Otto - the concept of the numinous; mysterium tremendum; B the human predisposition for religious experience. no se brande a lssue es for analysis and evaluation will be drawn from any aspect of the content above, such as: • The e impact of religious experiences upon religious belief and practice. • Wh nether different types of religious experience can be accepted as equally valid in comr municating religious teachings and beliefs. • The e adequacy of James' four characteristics in defining mystical experience. e adequacy of Otto's definition of 'numinous'.
+Mystical experience: PINT William James' four characteristics of mystical experience: ineffable, 3. noetic, transient and passive.
+Mar N Rudolf Otto - the concept of the numinous; mysterium tremendum; the human predisposition for religious experience.
+If a map of the LOCE approximation to be many set denomination a brut The back was one point of the to the map of the set of the to the set of the to the set of the to the set of the set

+- The impact of religious experiences upon religious belief and practice. - Whether different types of religious experience can be accepted as equally valid in communicating religious teachings and beliefs. - The adequacy of James' four characteristics in defining mystical experience. - The adequacy of Otto's definition of 'numinous'.